Waste and recycling collection schedule

 Use the Zone Finder tool to view the collection schedule online.

 Download the free Recycle Coach app from your app store.
 You will be able to access your collection schedule for garbage, recycling, and yard waste from your phone or device.
 Recycle Coach can also send reminders about your collection day, and help answer questions about what items go where.

 If you encounter an issue with your garbage, recycling, or yard waste collection, please report it through Service London online.

-In an effort to improve the cleanliness of downtown and a few other areas, the City of London will be conducting a new pilot project for garbage collection.
-The goal is to reduce the length of time that bagged garbage sits at the curb, reduce the amount of litter, and better meet the needs of businesses and those living downtown.
+In an effort to improve the cleanliness of downtown and a few other areas, the City of London is conducting a new pilot project for garbage collection.
+The goal is to reduce the length of time that bagged garbage sits at the curb, reduce the amount of litter, and better meet the needs of businesses and those living in the core.